squarism/microfile/README.md

 ## License
-Dropboy is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Microfile is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Contributing
 I encourage anyone to give feedback no matter what level.
-If Dropboy is close to what you want but not quite, create a pull request with no code!
+If Microfile is close to what you want but not quite, create a pull request with no code!

 Also, small suggestion for this project and any other: Please do not spend too much of you time on a fork or branch without